OWASP/www-project-secure-headers/tab_headers.md

 ## X-Frame-Options

 The `X-Frame-Options` response header improves the protection of web applications against clickjacking.
 It instructs the browser whether the content can be displayed within frames.
+The CSP frame-ancestors directive obsoletes the X-Frame-Options header.
+If a resource has both policies, the CSP frame-ancestors policy will be enforced and the X-Frame-Options policy will be ignored.

 ### Values